Hero Background

 • Customer complaints

-AIL agents have a poor perception due to their pushy sales tactics and unannounced home visits.
-Customers complain that agents try to force them to upgrade their policies or contact beneficiaries to sign up for plans too.
+American Income Life sales agents have a poor reputation thanks to their pushy sales tactics.
+Customers complain that they have been greeted with unannounced home visits or that agents try to force them to upgrade their policies or contact beneficiaries to sign up for additional plans.

 • No online quotes

-Customers attempting to cancel policies consistently complain about the difficult cancellation process.
-Some even claim they are still billed for policies, even after cancelling them.
+Customers who attempt to cancel their policies with AIL consistently complain about the difficult cancellation process.
+Some claim they are still billed for policies, even after canceling them.

 American Income Life Reviews: Third-Party Rating Services